 Does UA Little Rock have on-campus child care services?

-No, UA Little Rock does not have on-campus child care services.
+No, UA Little Rock does not have on-campus child care services or facility.

 Are faculty/staff employees eligible to apply for the CCAMPIS program?